Sunday, April 14, 2024

 DISC stands for Dominance, Influence, Steadiness and Compliance.
 The terms could be anything, though; with the right questionnaire, sorting people into Hogwarts houses would be equally valid.

 "Boss, I don't like it.
 This is bullshit," one of my staff murmured to me as he accepted his paper copy.
-His face wore a resigned, unhappy frown.
+His face wore a resigned frown.

 "Me neither."
-With an eye on our overboss, I sat down and started pencilling in answers.
+With an eye on our overboss, I sat down and started penciling in answers.
 "Let's do it."

 He sighed.
 "Sure."

 My specific sub-culture at work consists of people who are notorious for not liking team-building exercises.
+That's how technical people usually are.
 Nevertheless, we were called upon to join in.
 We met in the main conference room with the rest of the staff and filled in our forms.
 My crew members whispered their complaints in low, careful tones.

 As with most personality tests, we had to answer different forms of the question, "what are people like?"
 I felt so tired that I didn't try to game the system by filling in answers I knew my bosses would prefer.
 It probably wouldn't have helped anyway, since the DISC survey addressed most subjects in a narrow fashion.
 For example, I remember "Do people turn in assignments late?" as one line.
 There were other, similar options posed in the same, constricted, yes-or-no manner.
 Because of how each had been worded, there was no honest choice.
 No one could have truthfully answered anything other than "people turn in work late" because people do, sometimes.

 The questions forced my answers and I didn't fight.
 I gave in to the over-simplified views even though I knew that each topic had to be used to categorize workers.
 So people must, as a rule, interpret the DISC questions and statements contrary to the actual words.
-I turned into a literalist, which is a very computer scientist thing to do, and finished my survey second out of a group of thirty even though I felt as if I had dwaddled through it, fuming about each wording and the inescapable logic of the narrow focus.
+I turned into a literalist, which is a very computer scientist thing to do, and finished my survey second out of a group of thirty even though I felt as if I had dwaddled through it, fuming about the wordings and the inescapable logic of each narrow focus.

 "We'll be back with the results in a minute," said one of the organizers.
 Her team graded them as we handed them in.
 Since they were using an apparently customized DISC with forty questions, the grading didn't take as long as 'full DISC.'